ChuyingHe/ChuyingHe.github.io/docs/cloud/openshift/do280/03_auth.md

 - `user`: credential for external entities such as user or external system, it interacts with **API server**.
 - `identiy`: keeps a record of successful authentication attempts from a specific user and identity provider.
-- `serviceaccount` / `sa`: credential for applications/services running on the cluster。
+- `serviceaccount` / `sa`: credential for applications/services running on the cluster
 - `group`: set of `user`
 - `role`: it defines set of allowed API operations for `user`, `group` or `serviceaccount`